 Keep in mind that PBIS is not a treatment or therapy.
 It’s more like a framework for teachers, administrators and parents.
 And it’s used with all students in the school, whether or not they receive special education services.

 According to several studies, PBIS leads to better student behavior.
-In schools with PBIS, students receive fewer detentions and suspension.
+In schools that use PBIS, students receive fewer detentions and suspensions.
 There’s less bullying.
 Students also have better grades.
-To help schools, the U.S. Department of Education has created a center with training and information on PBIS.

 In a school with a traditional approach to discipline, teachers may try to correct behavior through punishment.
 Here’s a typical example: